RobuAndreiMadalin/RubiksCubeRobot/README.md

 <img width="272" height="353" alt="act" src="https://github.com/user-attachments/assets/5facaf70-6079-4241-9b81-beec97b4d7d7" />

+Power Supply:
+For the servo motors, I used an external power supply rated at 5V and 5A to ensure stable operation and enough current for all components to work properly.

 ## 2. Software

 The software has been modified to work with the ESP32, making the system much more efficient compared to using an Arduino Nano with a separate Bluetooth module.
 Thanks to the ESP32’s built-in capabilities, the setup is simpler and more reliable.